-- All upgrades must be installed by a Technical Safety BC licensed contractor with a GST number and a valid BC business license for the trade applicable to the upgrade being installed.
+- All upgrades must have been installed by a Technical Safety BC licensed contractor with a GST number and a valid B.C. business license for the trade applicable to the upgrade being installed.
 Self-installations are not eligible.

 - Warranty replacements or emergency replacements of space heating systems not in working order or deemed unsafe to operate by a licensed gas contractor are not eligible for rebates.

-- You must install an eligible ENERGY STAR furnace with a two-pipe direct vent system.
+- You must have installed an eligible ENERGY STAR furnace with a two-pipe direct vent system.
 A photo of the two-pipe direct vent system (sample 1, sample 2) must be made available upon request.
 For more information, see our info sheet: Five things to know before your new high-efficiency furnace is installed.